Home Oxygen Concentrators & Home Oxygen Therapy

 - Removing the nitrogen

-- Delivering purified oxygen (through a nasal cannula)
+- Delivering the purified oxygen (through a mask or nasal cannula)

 How to Use a Home Oxygen Concentrator